MartinKraychev/IMDB-project-rest/README.md

 # Movie Catalogue REST API with Django.
 ## It works together with the following frontend: https://github.com/MartinKraychev/movies-frontend.
-The API is deployed in Digital Ocean.
+The API is deployed in Heroku.

 ## To test locally:
   - Create venv